 - Feeling the urge to urinate often

-- Itching, burning, pain, irritation, or swelling in your vagina, vulva or anus
+- Itching, burning, pain, irritation, or swelling in your vagina, vulva or anus, constipation and rectal bleeding

 - Flu-like symptoms, including fever, body aches, swollen glands and exhaustion

 How to Determine Which STD Test You Need

 There isn’t one single test for all STDs.
 Your doctor has to ask you questions about your medical and sexual history before administering the most appropriate test.
 Sometimes, you may need more than one test.
 These questions carry no judgements; your doctor only wants to help you maintain your health and the health of your sexual partners.
 Some questions include: